arafato/azure-core-concepts-book/README.md

 A **Control Plane** is the set of APIs that allow you to provision and configure a resource.
 A **Data Plane** is the set of APIs that allow you to actually use the resource.

-Example: In order to provision a Storage Account, I need to use a different set APIs compared to when I want to actually store some data on it.
+Example: In order to provision a Storage Account, I need to use a different set of APIs compared to when I want to actually store some data on it.
 Likewise, I'm using a different set of APIs when I want to provision an EventHub compared to when I actually push data to it.